Skip to content

 Example: The car was brought in by driving it to Poland on 1 October 2022 and to Finland on 5 October 2022.
 The six-month time limit runs out on 30 March 2023.

-The car tax is paid to the Tax Administration; this means that the time limit extension on the car tax must be applied for from the Tax Administration.
-Read more on how to apply for an extension of the period of use free from car tax on the Tax Administration’s website (in Ukrainian).
-Check also the other instructions from the Tax Administration concerning people who have arrived from the Ukraine.
+The car tax is paid to the Tax Administration; this means that the extension of the period of use exempt from car tax must be applied for from the Tax Administration.
+Apply for the extension in good time before the end of the 6-month time limit.
+Read more on how to apply for an extension of the period of use exempt from car tax on the Tax Administration’s website (in Ukrainian).
+See also the Tax Administration’s other guidance for individuals who have arrived from Ukraine.

 Other information: